 Ancillary Improvements.
-Approximately 239 secure and 29 public parking spaces will be developed on the Premises to provide parking for City Police Department employees and members of the public.
-The Premises will also include fuel tanks, emergency generators and a refuse disposal area.
-An additional 5,000 square foot support building is also under consideration for future development on the Premises.
+Approximately [] public parking spaces will be developed on the Premises to provide parking for library employees and members of the public.
+The Premises will also include specific program areas within the building designed for all ages and a secure exterior patio and garden on the south perimeter.